Ch33z3head/Crypto/README.md

 * Validate the RSA digital signature of the packets you receive.
 (Module 6)
 * Once you have a shared key encrypt a message using AES in GCM mode (not in our notes but not too different).
 (Module 3)
 * If you can pull that off (even as both sides of the conversation) then you'll have done a full industry ready HTTPS packet encryption.
-* Here is an online site you can use to validate your ECDH parameters:  http://www-cs-students.stanford.edu/~tjw/jsbn/ecdh.htmlLinks to an external site.
+* Here is an online site you can use to validate your ECDH parameters: [Click](http://www-cs-students.stanford.edu/~tjw/jsbn/ecdh.html) Links to an external site.
 Good luck!

 How-To: